GeyserMC/Geyser/README.md

 There are a few things Geyser is unable to support due to various differences between Minecraft Bedrock and Java.
 For a list of these limitations, see the [Current Limitations](https://wiki.geysermc.org/geyser/current-limitations/) page.

 ## Compiling
+To compile Geyser:

-1. Clone the repo to your computer
+1. Clone the repository to your computer.
 2. Navigate to the Geyser root directory and run `git submodule update --init --recursive`.
-This command downloads all the needed submodules for Geyser and is a crucial step in this process.
+This command downloads all the needed submodules for Geyser.
-3. Run `gradlew build` and locate to `bootstrap/build` folder.
+3. Run `gradlew build` and locate the `bootstrap/build` folder.

 ## Contributing
 Any contributions are appreciated.
 Please feel free to reach out to us on [Discord](http://discord.geysermc.org/) if